Sign in or Create an account to bookmark this page

 Key industry highlights from the 2018 Study include:

-Valuation and consulting for financial reporting, federal, state and local tax, investment and risk management purposes.
+Our valuation experts provide valuation services for financial reporting, tax, investment and risk management purposes.

-Leading provider of goodwill, intangible and long-lived asset impairment testing.
+Kroll is a leading provider of goodwill, intangible and long-lived asset impairment testing.